10 Sources

 Copy Link

-Apple is testing a feature that would enable Siri to handle multiple requests at once, marking a significant step forward for the nearly 15-year-old digital assistant
+Apple is testing a new Siri feature that would allow the voice assistant to handle multiple commands at once, marking a significant step forward for the nearly 15-year-old digital assistant.
+According to people familiar with the matter, the company is developing this capability as part of iOS 27, iPadOS 27, and macOS 27 operating systems due later this year

 1